SpencerCDixon/redux-cli/readme.md

 8. [Changelog](#changelog)

 ### Getting Started
-Running `redux new <project name>` will pull down the amazing [Redux Starter Kit](https://github.com/davezuko/react-redux-starter-kit) and initialize a new git repo.
-Running `new` will automatically set up a `.reduxrc` to work with this specific starter kit.
+Running `blueprint new <project name>` will pull down the amazing [Redux Starter Kit](https://github.com/davezuko/react-redux-starter-kit) and initialize a new git repo.
+Running `new` will automatically set up a `.blueprintrc` to work with this specific starter kit.
 If you want to integrate the CLI in an existing project or store your components in different paths please see [config existing project](#config-existing-project)

 ### Config Existing Project
 There is an `init` subcommand for you to specify all paths to where components live in your project.
-The `init` command just creates a `.reduxrc` in your project root.
-If you want to you can just create the `.reduxrc` manually.
+The `init` command just creates a `.blueprintrc` in your project root.
+If you want to you can just create the `.blueprintrc` manually.

-Final `.reduxrc` might look like this:
+Final `.blueprintrc` might look like this:

 ```javascript
 {